dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 types are:

 - `key`: UTF-8 key that this node describes.
-Leading and trailing forward slashes (`/`) are always striped before storing in protobuf.
+Leading and trailing forward slashes (`/`) are always stripped before storing in protobuf.
 - `value`: arbitrary byte array.
-A non-existant `value` entry indicates that this Entry indicates a deletion of the key; this is distinct from specifying an empty (zero-length) value.
+A non-existent `value` entry indicates that this Entry indicates a deletion of the key; this is distinct from specifying an empty (zero-length) value.
 - `trie`: a structured array of pointers to other Entry entries in the feed, used for navigating the tree of keys.
-- `clock`: reserved for use in the forthcoming `multi-writer` standard An empty list is the safe (and expected) value for `clock` in single-writer use cases.
+- `clock`: reserved for use in the forthcoming `multi-writer` standard.
+An empty list is the safe (and expected) value for `clock` in single-writer use cases.
 - `inflate`: a "pointer" (reference to a feed index number) to the most recent entry in the feed that has the optional `feeds` and `contentFeed` fields set.
   Not defined if `feeds` and `contentFeed` are defined.